Key Takeaways

 Exercise can do so much for our minds and bodies.
 It can strengthen our muscles, prevent injury, help us manage stress, and more.
 But when it becomes compulsive, it can pose a serious risk to your health and well-being.
 And, like other behavioral addictions, it typically requires professional help to overcome.

 Fortunately, with Rula, the care you deserve is just a few clicks away.
-In a few minutes, you can explore our extensive network to find an in-network therapist, schedule your first appointment for as early as this week, and begin your journey to lifelong recovery from the comfort of home.
+In a few minutes, you can explore our extensive network to find an in-network therapist, schedule your first appointment for as soon as tomorrow, and begin your journey to lifelong recovery from the comfort of home.

 More From Rula